openkfw/TruBudget/docker-compose/README.md

 To run the E2E-test a provisioned TruBudget instance has to be up and running.
 To achieve this execute following command first:

 ```
-docker-compose --project-directory . -f blockchain/docker-compose.alphanode.yml -f storage-service/docker-compose.yml -f api/docker-compose.yml -f frontend/docker-compose.yml -f provisioning/docker-compose.yml up
+docker-compose --project-directory . -f blockchain/docker-compose.alphanode.yml -f api/docker-compose.yml -f frontend/docker-compose.yml -f storage-service/docker-compose.yml -f excel-export-service/docker-compose.yml -f provisioning/docker-compose.yml up
 ```

-After provisioning is logging `Successfully provisioned Trubudget!` or `The blockchain is already provisioned, skip provisioning ...` the e2e-test component can be added to the docker-compose environment with following command (make sure you specify the e2e-test service at the end of the command "...up e2e-test"):
+After provisioning is logging `Successfully provisioned Trubudget!` or `The blockchain is already provisioned, skip provisioning ...` the e2e-test component can be added to the docker-compose environment with following command in another terminal(make sure you specify the e2e-test service at the end of the command "...up e2e-test"):

 ```
 docker-compose --project-directory . -f e2e-test/docker-compose.yml up e2e-test